Amnesty International: Structure

 Amnesty International is largely made up of voluntary members but retains a small number of paid professionals.
 In countries in which Amnesty International has a strong presence, members are organized as "sections".
 In 2019 there were 63 sections worldwide.

 Amnesty International is structured around three main components: the Global Assembly, the International Board, and the International Secretariat.
 The Global Assembly is the movement's highest decision-making body, bringing together representatives from national sections each year to vote on key strategic issues.
-One of its main roles is to elect the International Board, a group of eight members responsible for overseeing the organisation between Global Assembly meetings.
+One of its main roles is to elect the International Board, a group of eight members responsible for overseeing the organization between Global Assembly meetings.
 The International Secretariat, led by a Secretary General appointed by the International Board, manages the daily operations of the global movement.
 It provides most of Amnesty's research, coordinates international campaign strategies, and issues urgent actions, which are then adapted by national sections.